personio/datadog-synthetic-test-support/CONTRIBUTING.md

 Whenever an acronym is included as part of a field name or parameter name:

-* If the acronym comes at the start of the field or parameter name, use lowercase for the entire acronym, e.g `String url`.
+* If the acronym comes at the start of the field or parameter name, use lowercase for the entire acronym, for example, `String url`.
-* Otherwise, keep the first letter of the acronym uppercase and use lowercase for the rest of the acronym, e.g. `String baseUrl`.
+* Otherwise, keep the first letter of the acronym uppercase and use lowercase for the rest of the acronym, for example, `String baseUrl`.

 ### Formatting

-For code formatting we use ktlint plugin.
+For code formatting we use ktlint plug-in.
 Run `./gradlew ktlintFormat` to autoformat your code.

 ### Spelling

-Use American English spelling rules when writing documentation as well as for code - class names, method names, variable names, etc.
+Use American English spelling rules when writing documentation as well as for code - class names, method names, variable names, and so on.

 ### Documentation